 The goal of this project is to achieve bypass treatment improvements at the Metro Wastewater treatment plant, as well as other incidental improvements.
 This project will provide for larger process tankage and chemical systems with more capacity such that the applicable SPDES effluent limits can be met.
-The subject SPDES permit limits must be met by April 1, 2016, the start of the 2016 disinfection season.
-Proposals for engineering design were received in June 2013; it is expected that design will be complete by late-2014, with construction starting in 2014/2015 and ending early of June 2013, all four digesters have been cleaned and various minor and beneficial improvements have been made that are resulting in improved digester performance.
-The project is expected to be fully completed by August 2013 as the contractor completes a few small punch list items.
+Monies spent to date have been for final design engineering services.
+The final design of this project is scheduled to be completed in 2014; construction is expected to begin in early 2015 and be complete by early 2017.